-To demonstrate another connection between MFG and LWR, we consider a general cost function $f(u,\rho)$ and its corresponding MFG system [MFG].
+To demonstrate the other connection between MFG and LWR, we consider a general cost function $f(u,\rho)$ and its corresponding MFG system [MFG].

 Given the planning horizon $[0,T]$, a generic car selects its optimal velocity control to minimize the driving cost functional defined in Eq.~\eqref{eq:genericarcost}.
-If the generic car is myopic and does not concern the future, intuitively it will select the speed $u$ to minimize the instantaneous cost i.e. $u=\argmin\nolimits_{0\leq\alpha\leq u_{\text{max}}} f(\alpha,\rho)$ at any time $t$, which leads to an LWR model with equilibrium speed:
+If the generic car is myopic and does not concern the future, intuitively it will select the speed $u$ to minimize the instantaneous cost, i.e., $u=\argmin\nolimits_{0\leq\alpha\leq u_{\text{max}}} f(\alpha,\rho)$ at any time $t$, which leads to a LWR model with the desired speed: